 Tulum’s street art is one of the best-kept secrets of this magical pueblo.

-If you are visiting Tulum for a few days, chances are you won’t notice its plethora of painted murals.
+If you plan to visit Tulum for a few days, chances are you won’t come across its many painted murals.
 That’s because Tulum’s street art is somewhat hidden from view.

-To find the colorful murals and walls, you have to explore the backstreets of the pueblo off the main Avenida Tulum.
+To find the colorful murals and walls, you’ll have to explore the Pueblo’s backstreets, hidden away from the main Avenida Tulum.

-If you think there’s street art is unique to Tulum, think again!
-Mexico’s culture of muralism dates back decades to the early 1920s and 30s.
+Although this is a relatively new art form for Tulum, Mexico’s culture of muralism dates back to the early 1920s and 30s.

-Here is my guide about Tulum’s street art and where to find its colorful murals!
+Here is my ultimate guide to Tulum’s street art and where to find these colorful murals!

 The Best of Tulum’s Street Art